shubhamvij/dev-mac-setup/README.md

 ** You may want to uncheck Brighten Bold Text

-In the same profiles section: _Iterm2 -> Preferences -> Profiles -> Default -> Session -> Status Bar Enabled -> Configure Status Bar
+In the same profiles section: _Iterm2 -> Settings -> Profiles -> Default -> Session -> Status Bar Enabled -> Configure Status Bar

 Mine looks like this:
 ![](status_bar.png)

-In the same profiles section: _Iterm2 -> Preferences -> Profiles -> Default -> Text -> Font -> {Choose a Powerline supported font we just installed}
+In the same profiles section: _Iterm2 -> Settings -> Profiles -> Default -> Text -> Font -> {Choose a Powerline supported font we just installed}

 ** I use Source Code Pro for Powerline